Airbag: Operation

-In a patent containing another plausible alternative to NaN3 driven airbags, the gas-generating materials involved the use of guanidine nitrate, 5-aminotetrazole, bitetrazole dihydrate, nitroimidazole, and basic copper nitrate.
-It was found that these non-azide reagents allowed for a less toxic, lower combustion temperature reaction, and more easily disposable airbag inflation system.

-Front airbags normally do not protect the occupants during side, rear, or rollover collisions.
 Since airbags deploy only once and deflate quickly after the initial impact, they will not be beneficial during a subsequent collision.
-Safety belts help reduce the risk of injury in many types of crashes.
-They help to properly position occupants to maximize the airbag's benefits and they help restrain occupants during the initial and any following collisions.

-In vehicles equipped with a rollover sensing system, accelerometers and gyroscopes are used to sense the onset of a rollover event.
+In vehicles equipped with a rollover sensing system, accelerometers, and gyroscopes are used to sense the onset of a rollover event.
 If a rollover event is determined to be imminent, side-curtain airbags are deployed to help protect the occupant from contact with the side of the vehicle interior, and also to help prevent occupant ejection as the vehicle rolls over.